openalloc/SwiftSimpleTree/README.md

 - `func getParents(maxDepth: Int, excludeValues: ValueSet) -> [Node]`: Return the parent nodes, starting with immediate parent.
 Optional list of parent values to be excluded.
 A match will exclude further ancestors.
 Optional limit on depth.

-- `func getAll(excludeValues: ValueSet) -> [Node]`: Fetch the node and its child nodes.
-Optional list of values for children to be excluded, along with their progeny.
+- `func getSelfAndChildren(excludeValues: ValueSet) -> [Node]`: Fetch the node and its child nodes.
+Optional list of values for nodes to be excluded, along with their progeny.
 Traversal is breadth-first.

 #### Node Search